 Introducing Water Works:

-MFA (Maryland Federation of Art) invites all artists residing in the United States, Puerto Rico, Canada and Mexico to enter its 2nd annual Water Works competition.
-Any original 2-D work in which water is depicted as the primary force, object, or consequence is eligible.
-Works selected will be on exhibit at the Annapolis Maritime Museum, 723 Second Street, Annapolis, Maryland from September 22 to October 30, 2016.
-The exhibition chair is Evelyne Albanese.
+MFA (Maryland Federation of Art) invites all artists residing in the United States, Puerto Rico, Canada and Mexico to enter its 4th annual Water Works competition.
+Any original 2-D or 3-D work in which water is depicted as the primary force, object, or consequence is eligible.
+Works selected will be on exhibit online in MFA’s Curve Gallery from October 15 through November 30, 2018.
+The exhibition chairs are Richard Neiwerth and Wil Scott.

 Information for Accepted Artists

 July 10 Online entry open for submissions

 September 10 Deadline for entries

 By October 8 All entrants are notified by email.
 Check online if you did not receive notification.